 Wilderness permit is required year round for overnight trips into John Muir, Ansel Adams, Golden Trout and Hoover Wilderness, and Sequoia, Kings Canyon, and Yosemite National Parks.
 Only the leader or alternate specified in the reservation may pick up or use the permit.

 Trips sponsored by organizations or commercial groups must contact the wilderness permit office, a special use permit may be needed.

-1 or 2 weeks before the trip, check in by phone or email to request your permit.
 Print out and sign the permit.
 The permit must be in the group leader’s possession during the trip and must be presented to rangers upon request.
 Group leader is accepting responsibility to ensure everyone in their group will follow the rules and regulations on the permit.